A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Abstract

 \section{Abstract}

 This paper presents a new approach to accurately simulating 3D overhead cranes with friction.
-Nonlinear friction dynamics have a significant impact on these systems, however, accurately modeling this phenomenon in simulations is a significant challenge.
+Although nonlinear friction dynamics has a significant impact on these systems, accurately modeling this phenomenon in simulations is a significant challenge.
 Traditional methods often rely on imprecise approximations of friction or require excessive computational times for reliable results.
 To address this, we present a hybrid dynamical model that features a trade-off between high-fidelity friction modeling and computational efficiency.
 Furthermore, we present a step-by-step algorithm for the comprehensive estimation of all unknown system parameters, including friction.
-This methodology is based on Gaussian Process Regression (GPR) and Least Squares (LS) estimations.
+This methodology is based on Bayesian Linear Regression and Least Squares (LS) estimations.
 Finally, experimental validation with a laboratory crane confirms the effectiveness of the proposed modeling and estimation approach.